Shlok-Panpaliya/Object_Tracker/README.md

 # Object_tracker
-A realtime car and pedestrain detection using OpenCV and Python Haar Feature-based Cascade Classifier for Object Detection has been used.
+A realtime car and pedestrain detection using OpenCV and Python.</br>
+Haar Feature-based Cascade Classifier for Object Detection has been used.

 #### OpenCV Documentation